waiyaki/docman-react-redux/README.md

 * `/users/:username/documents` [GET]
     - `HEADER` - `x-access-token`

-    Returns documents created by the user with this username
+    Returns documents created by the user with this username.
+These documents can be filtered against all filters described in the `/documents [GET]` route.

 * `/users` [GET]
     - `HEADER` - `x-access-token`